 Pulitzer Center on Crisis Reporting | Post-Graduate Reporting Fellows

-Columbia Journalism School established a $50,000 fund in 2021 and a $50,000 fund in 2020, administered by the Pulitzer Center on Crisis Reporting, to award individual grants to graduates so they can continue work on their theses or develop other freelance stories to be pitched for publication.
+Columbia Journalism School established a $50,000 fund in 2022, 2021 and 2020, administered by the Pulitzer Center on Crisis Reporting, to award individual grants to graduates so they can continue work on their theses or develop other freelance stories to be pitched for publication.
 These reporting grants have also funded local news reporting and international reporting.

-The Pulitzer Center solicited proposals from the class of 2021 in Spring 2021 and from the class of 2020 in Summer 2020 to report on enterprising stories focused on crises anywhere in the world.
+The Pulitzer Center is soliciting proposals from the class of 2022, and solicited proposals from the class of 2021 in Spring 2021 and from the class of 2020 in Summer 2020, to report on enterprising stories focused on crises anywhere in the world.
 Reporting Fellow selections are made jointly by the Columbia Journalism School and the Pulitzer Center based on applications that include project proposals.
 Fellows receive mentorship from the Pulitzer Center team, which also pairs each Fellow with an adviser who has a particular interest or expertise in the Reporting Fellow's proposed project.